Asbury Park, New Jersey: Other arts and entertainment

 The Asbury Park Zombie Walk is a zombie parade along the mile-long route from Convention Hall to the intersection of Main & Mattison.
 Held the first Saturday in October since 2008, it draws a large number of spectators and participants.
 Zombie-costumed participants remain in character throughout and are urged to move in a zombie-like manner.
 The event has grown to become one of the largest zombie walks in the world.
 Many do "zombie versions" of Halloween costumes.
-In 2013, the APZW achieved the world's largest ever gathering of zombies.
+In 2013, the APZW achieved the world's largest ever gathering of zombies, with 9,592 participants setting a Guinness World Record.
 In 2022, the theme was punk rock.

 Participants begin to gather in costume starting at 11am on the boardwalk south of Convention Hall, where makeup artists provide zombie makeovers for a fee.
 The APZW also has a costume contest, awarding cash and the Golden Zombie trophy.
-Contestants are required to be on the boardwalk by 3pm where, during the parade lead-up, judges wander the boardwalk and choose finalists for Best Young Zombie, Best Adult, Best Couple and Best Group.

-The zombie procession proceeds from Convention Hall down the boardwalk.
+At 3:30 the zombies perform a Thriller-style dance outside Convention Hall.
+At 4pm the zombie procession proceeds from Convention Hall down the boardwalk.
 Spectators line the blocked-off streets as the zombies turn west off the boardwalk at Asbury Ave and proceed down the parade route to end with live music at the ending street stage, where spectators can take photos with the zombies.
 The event ends with final judging and the Golden Zombie award ceremony.

+The Sons of Ireland Polar Bear Plunge, featuring a bagpipe processional of bathers to the sand, is held every New Year's Day at the Berkeley Hotel as a fundraiser for charity.

 LGBTQ+ community

 Asbury Park South, a 1920 illustration by Jazz Age artist Florine Stettheimer depicting a summer crowd and sign for Enrico Caruso live.
 The artist is under a green parasol and her friends also appear.
 Artist Marcel Duchamp (in pink) is with actress Fania Marinoff.
 Carl Van Vechten stands upper left (black suit), Avery Hopwood (white suit) talks with a woman in yellow, and the Swiss painter Paul Thévanaz (red) bends over a camera.

 Asbury Park has been a "hub of gay life" for decades.
-On the first Sunday of every June, Jersey Pride, the state's largest and oldest gay pride festival and parade, draws hundreds of thousands of people to this LGBT destination.
+On the first Sunday of every June, Jersey Pride, the state's largest and oldest gay pride festival and parade, draws tens of thousands of people to this LGBT destination.

 In the 1930s, Greenwich Village bohemian poet Tiny Tim (Timothy Felter), a friend of Asbury Park poet Margaret Widdemer, opened a short-lived gay-friendly tearoom on Bond Street.
 Since the 1950s at least, Asbury Park's LGBT community has continued to grow.
 Mid-century Asbury Park gay bars like the Paddock Bar, the Blue Note, and lesbian bar Chez-L were targets of anti-gay enforcement by the state.